adebayo10k/CoderDojo_Projects/README.md

 Projects generally start with a _problem scenario_, then go though the phases leading to a solution.
 The solutions discovered here are best used as references.

-So, here are some of the projects we've worked on so far...
+So, here are some of the projects I've developed so far...

 Morse Code
 ===